Skip to main content

 It’s really important to remind your kids to drink plenty of water, especially when they’re moving more and more in a day.
 If it’s becoming difficult to make them drink water or keep them hydrated, you can introduce playful water bottles and jugs too.

-How to naturally ease tummy issues at home?
+How to naturally ease digestion issues at home?

-A gentle tummy massage using child-friendly massage oil or lotion can help ease gas, soothe the belly, and aid digestion.
+A gentle stomach massage using child-friendly massage oil or lotion can help ease gas, soothe the belly, and aid digestion.

-All you have to do is to follow the ‘I LOVE YOU’ tummy massage method.4
+All you have to do is to follow the ‘I LOVE YOU’ stomach massage method.4

 The entire I LOVE YOU massage should take only ten to fifteen minutes.